 Unfortunately, no. UCLA’s graduate certificate is only for currently enrolled graduate students.

 Do you offer any online courses?

-Not at this time.
+We will be starting in Summer 2020!
+Check the UCLA Summer Sessions page for more details.
 To get connected to digital humanities entities in your area, check out CenterNet, the Alliance of Digital Humanities Organizations, or Digital Humanities Now.
 You might also consider attending a THATCamp or a Digital Humanities Summer Institute.

 Can you help me with my digital humanities project?

 If you’re not currently affiliated with UCLA, I’m afraid we probably can’t.
 With limited resources, we need to devote our energy and time to the UCLA community.

 Whom can I contact with questions?

 Please email Kerry Allen, our SAO, with questions.
 She can be reached at firstname.lastname@example.org.

 I want to go into marketing or advertising.
 Is the DH minor right for me?